 Table.1.
 Draw a standard curve.

-After the above reagents are added, accurately pipet 20μl of sample solution and add 200μl of BCA reagent to the sample, gently shake, then add the above system to the microplate well, keep it at 37°C for 30-60min, cool to room temperature, take the blank as a control, and place it on the microplate reader at 562nm For colorimetry, draw a standard curve with the content of bovine serum albumin as the abscissa and absorbance as the ordinate.
+After the above reagents are added, accurately pipet 20μl of sample solution and add 200μl of BCA reagent to the sample, gently shake, then add the above system to the microplate well, keep it at 37°C for 30-60min, cool to room temperature, take the blank as a control, and place it on the microplate reader at 562nm.
+For colorimetry, draw a standard curve with the content of bovine serum albumin as the abscissa and absorbance as the ordinate.
 Take the blank of the standard curve as the control, find out the protein content of the sample from the standard curve according to the absorbance value of the sample, and do three sets of replicates for each sample.

 2.2.2.5 Verification of the effect of phytase on phosphate hydrolysis